Best Camping Hammocks: Our 9 Top Picks Of 2023

 Thirdly, the Asym comes with a complete suspension system, including 10 ft., low-stretch polyester core ropes with polyester webbing suspension straps.

-And to top it all off, there’s a 70d, PU-coated polyester ripstop rainfly to keep you dry in inclement weather.
+To top it all off, there’s a 70d, PU-coated polyester ripstop rainfly, which impressed in testing in rainy conditions.

-At 47 oz., this camp hammock setup isn’t going to win any prizes for its light weight.
+At 47 oz., this camp hammock setup is heavy.
 In return for those extra ounces, however, you get an ultra-durable camping hammock that’s built to withstand not only the elements but years of use and abuse.

 If you like the look of the Hennessy Expedition but want something a little lighter, check out the Hennessy Ultralite Backpacker Asym Zip.
 This isn’t quite as rugged as the Expedition, and has a lower weight capacity, but weighs in at 15 oz. lighter.